GIScience/climate-action-land-consumption/README.md

 3. [Protect tags](https://docs.gitlab.com/ee/user/project/protected_tags.html) in order to have access to the protected docker credentials when creating releases
 4. Assign the appointed person as maintainer
 5. Create an issue for the appointed maintainer stating `Please choose an appropriate repository icon and name`
+6. Create the necessary (private!) docker repositories to push images
+   1. the main repository with read and write access set to `climateactionreader` and `climateactionwriter` respectively
+   2. the `[...]-cache` repository with equal access